EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect0
 ```

-The program logs and returns the failure.
+This program logs and returns the failure.

 ## Retry

 Sometimes things work when you keep trying.
-We can retry `effect0` with the `retryN` operation:
+We can retry `effect0` by attaching the `retryN` operation:

 ```scala 3 mdoc:silent
 val effect1 =
   effect0.retryN(2)
 ```

-The Effect with the retry behavior becomes a new Effect and can optionally be assigned to a `val` (as is done here).
+`effect0.retryN` becomes a new Effect and is assigned to a `val` to create `effect1`, which also has delayed execution.
+Almost always, when you apply an operation to an Effect, you get a new Effect.

-Now we run the new Effect in a scenario that works on the third try:
+We run the new Effect in the scenario `doesNotWorkInitially` which works on the third try:

 ```scala 3 mdoc:runzio
 override val bootstrap =